Updated: April 2022

 This group may have some kind of difficulty when using the Alexa application.
 While it is true that navigating through the tabs and the menu is not difficult, interacting with Alexa to ask for something can be difficult or impossible, depending on the degree of hearing loss.
 In the analysis carried out, no alternative way to voice commands was found, such as the use of the on-screen keyboard.
 However, the response provided by Alexa can be viewed on the application screen.

-Finally, indicate that you can use and configure the accessibility aids that integrate both IOS and Android in the accessibility options, which improves in some aspects the use of Alexa by this group.
+Finally, indicate that the accessibility aids that integrate both IOS and Android can be used and configured in the accessibility options, which improves the use of Alexa by this group in some aspects.

 People with physical functional diversity

 This section focuses on people who have difficulty operating a mobile device.
 In this sense, the Alexa application may present some kind of difficulty for this group.